Ledgerback/DGSF/Action Plans/Action Plan for V1.0.md

 		- Publish volunteer roles on volunteering platforms and other jobs boards
 		- Collect feedback from students on how the training modules can be improved
 	- Goal:
-		- Documentation: Documenting our processes and artifacts so others can better learn from our work
 		- Write quality documentation for the DGSF project
 	- Tasks:
 		- Identify processes, materials, and artifacts that need new or updated documentation